Jeavon/Slimsy/README.md

 # Test Site & Source Code

-A test site is included in the solution, the username and password for Umbraco are admin@admin.com/password1234567890.
+A test site is included in the solution, the username and password for Umbraco are `admin@admin.com/password1234567890.`

+To run the Blob Test site you will need a Azure storage account, to set the connection string in a local user secret with the TestSite.TestSiteBlobs folder run

+    dotnet user-secrets set "Umbraco:Storage:AzureBlob:Media:ConnectionString" "DefaultEndpointsProtocol=https;AccountName=;AccountKey=;EndpointSuffix=core.windows.net"

 # Credits and references